jaredpalmer/tsdx-monorepo/README.md

 # TSDX Monorepo Example/Playground

 _If you are here, you should checkout https://turborepo.com.
-It's roughly 2-5x faster than this setup (Lerna + Yarn workspaces) thanks to its intelligent (remote) caching, task scheduling, and incremental execution._
+It's roughly 2-5x faster than this monorepo thanks to Turborepo's intelligent (remote) caching, task scheduling, and incremental execution._

 ## Usage